mtking2/py-zebra-zpl/README.md

 # zebra-zpl

-Python library to generate usable and printable ZPL2 code
+A Python library to design and generate printable ZPL2 code.

 ## Usage: